 12. Another very simple tip – Cats/Dogs

 Oooh, how could we not think of that?
 It probably went through your head, but here we want to warn you about what people often forget.
-This is not ordinary house mice, these are large adult rats, so you need a cat/cats ready to tackle the challenge.
+These are not ordinary house mice, these are large adult rats, so you need a cat/cats ready to tackle the challenge.
 They are also very, very sweet.

 Some who are not yet experienced farmers (or from New York) may not know that dogs also hunt rats.
 Terriers are ideal dogs for that job, and I haven’t mentioned New York for no reason.
 From 1995, there is an organization with Terriers that hunt rats all over New York and helping them fight the disease.
 However, if you do not want bloodshed, these dogs should be trained on how to kill rats without blood – this involves shaking the rat until it breaks its neck.

 Also, snakes!
 I am just not sure will that solve or make problems 🙂

 13. Rat poisons